The Onion/ Wisława Szymborska

 For phlegm and coughing: Chop an onion to small pieces and mix with two tablespoons honey.
 Let stand for two hours.
 The resulting liquid is an excellent antibiotic syrup to alleviate phlegm and hoarseness, and ease coughing and asthma.
 (Note: This syrup is potent for only one day!)

-Pain killing and relief of chronic infections and swelling: Slice an onion, add some salt, and apply to the aching area in a compress or bandage.
+Pain killing and relief of chronic infections and swelling: Slice an onion, add some salt, and apply to the aching area in a compress.

 To eliminate worms: Drink onion juice (the worms will flee for their lives…)